wp-plugins/audio-and-video-player/readme.txt

 == Frequently Asked Questions ==

-= Q: How I know about the new skins for media player? =
+= Q: How I know about the new skins for CP Media Player - Audio Player and Video Player? =

 A: The skins list is loaded from our website, so you always have access to the actualized skins list.